Yousef al-Khalidi: Career

-Al Khalidi served as mayor of Jerusalem from the years 1870 to 1876, 1878 to 1879, and 1899 to 1906.
+Al-Khalidi served as mayor of Jerusalem from the years 1870 to 1876, 1878 to 1879, and 1899 to 1906.

 Al-Khalidi played a key role in the opposing political factions established to prohibit the Ottoman Empire's attempts to violate the constitution.
 Al-Khalidi was very familiar with Zionist thought, and the anti-Semitic environment in Europe out of which it emerged.
 He also perceived the danger Zionism could expose Jews to throughout the domains of the Ottoman Empire.

 Compelled by a "holy duty of conscience" to voice his concerns that Zionism would jeopardize the friendly associations between Muslims, Christians and Jews, he wrote a letter On 1 March 1899 to Zadok Kahn, the chief rabbi of France, to prevail on Zionists, through Kahn's offices, to leave the area of Palestine in peace.

 "I flatter myself to think that I need not speak of my feelings towards Your people.
 As far as the Israelites are concerned [...], I really do regard them as relatives of us Arabs; for us they are cousins; we really do have the same father, Abraham, from whom we are also descended.
 There are a lot of affinities between the two races; we have almost the same language.
 Politically, moreover, I am convinced that the Jews and Arabs will do well to support each other if they are to resist the invaders of other races.
 It is these sentiments that put me at ease to speak frankly to You about the great question that is currently agitating your people.

 You are well aware that I am talking about Zionism.
 The idea in itself is only natural, beautiful and just.
 Who can dispute the rights of the Jews to Palestine?
 My God, historically it is Your country!
 And what a marvellous spectacle it would be if the Jews, so gifted, were once again reconstituted as an independent nation, respected, happy, able to render services to poor humanity in the moral domain as in the past!

 Unfortunately, the destinies of nations are not governed solely by these abstract conceptions, however pure, however noble they may be.
 We must reckon with reality, with established facts, with force, yes with the brutal force of circumstances.
 But the reality is that Palestine is now an integral part of the Ottoman Empire and, what is more serious, it is inhabited by people other than only Israelites.
 This reality, these acquired facts, this brutal force of circumstances leave Zionism, geographically, no hope of realisation."

-— Excerpts from the letter from Yusuf Diya al-Khalidi to Zadoc Kahn, the chief Rabbi of France, dated March 1, 1899.
+— Translated excerpts from the letter in French from Yusuf Diya al-Khalidi to Zadoc Kahn, the chief Rabbi of France, dated March 1, 1899.

 According to Rashid Khalidi (al-Khalidi's great-great-great-nephew), Alexander Scholch and Dominique Perrin, Khalidi was prescient in predicting that, regardless of Jewish historic rights, given the geopolitical context, Zionism could stir an awakening of Arab nationalism uniting Christians and Muslims.

+March 1899 correspondence between Yousef al-Khalidi and Theodore Herzl.